pikepdf/pikepdf/README.md

 For users who want to build from source, see [installation](https://pikepdf.readthedocs.io/en/latest/index.html).

 pikepdf is [documented](https://pikepdf.readthedocs.io/en/latest/index.html) and actively maintained.
 Binary wheels are available for all common platforms, both x86-64 and ARM64/Apple Silicon.
+For information on the latest changes, see the [release notes](https://pikepdf.readthedocs.io/en/latest/releasenotes/index.html).

 Commercial support is available.